George Matei Cantacuzino: Under communism and legacy

 In early 1948, under the new communist regime, Cantacuzino attempted to flee the country via the Black Sea.
 Arrested in March, several weeks later, he was secretly detained at Aiud Prison for nine months.
-He was then sentenced to five years at hard labor, which included time on the Danube–Black Sea Canal project, as well as stays at Pitești Prison, Jilava Prison, and a second period at Aiud.
+He was then sentenced to five years' hard labor, which included time on the Danube–Black Sea Canal project, as well as stays at Pitești Prison, Jilava Prison, and a second period at Aiud.
 Freed in 1953, he was hired at the historic monuments directorate.
 For the next three years, he was deeply preoccupied with cataloguing Romania's old monuments.
 In 1956, he restored several churches in northern Moldavia.
 That October, an exhibition featuring 150 of his paintings opened in Herăstrău Park, with Arghezi delivering the introductory address.
 The crowds were so large that the authorities shut it down after a few days.
 The same year, while near Sucevița Monastery, he suffered a stroke that left him bedridden for several months.
 Consequently, he was accused of being an enemy of the people and fired.

 Between 1957 and 1959, he worked on the Iași Metropolitan Palace.
 Cantacuzino was hired by the Metropolitan of Moldavia, but as he could not officially declare he had given work to the blacklisted architect, paid him a salary out of his personal funds.
 Meanwhile, Cantacuzino set down a series of personal reflections eventually titled Scrisorile către Simon.
 He died in Iași and was buried at Eternitatea cemetery.
 His gravestone was carved by the workers he had employed for the palace project.

-Cantacuzino was Initially consigned to oblivion, and the exile Virgil Ierunca made a first attempt at reviving his legacy.
+Cantacuzino was initially consigned to oblivion, and the exile Virgil Ierunca made a first attempt at reviving his legacy.
 He published a Romanian-language volume of his writings in Paris in 1966, but its impact was not felt.
 A thorough anthology appeared only in 1977, but this did not include Scrisorile către Simon, which were only published in 1993, after the Romanian Revolution.
 This work comprises thirteen letters written between May 1955 and the winter of 1959, addressed to his friend Simon Bayer.
 The first seven, from 1955-1956, appear autobiographical in intent: the author alludes to their joint experiences as young men and their supreme self-confidence.
 The tone of the later ones, composed from 1957 onward, shifts.
 While autobiography is not completely abandoned, the focus is far more philosophical, featuring reflections on questions that had troubled the author throughout his life.